CoqHott/logrel-mltt/README.md

 ### Setoid Type Theory ###

-The type theory under scrutiny is a simplified version of TT^obs, as described in the companion paper.
+The type theory under scrutiny is a simplified version of TT<sup>obs</sup>, as described in the companion paper.
 It features:
 - A hierarchy of universes for proof-relevant types, and one for proof-irrelevant types,